attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_ruby/README.md

     $ nohup sh run.sh &

-And similarly, you can do the same without the shell script by typing the following at a command prompt (in the sdk/server/ruby/example directory):
+You can do the same without the shell script by typing the following at a command prompt (in the sdk/server/ruby/example directory):

     $ nohup ruby app.rb &